AnKing-VIP/anking_addon_template/README.md

-<b>This add-on was funded by the Anki Mastery Course.
-Please consider supporting our work using the links below so we can continue to fund add-on projects like this.</b>
 <b>This add-on was funded by the [AnKing VIP](https://www.theanking.com/vip).
 Please consider supporting us so we can continue to fund add-on projects like this.</b>

 You must be on Anki *** to use this add-on